dwilkie/action_sms_gateways/README.markdown

     # get message text
     message_text = sms_gateway.message_text(params)

-    # authenticate incoming sms (see configuration for more details)
-    sms_gateway.authenticate(params) # returns true or false

 ### Delivery receipts

     # Assume 'receipt' has the data posted back to your server as the delivery receipt